So, you’re curious about QuiteLike.

 Meal Options Available

 Expect to see 30 different recipes each week.
-This is a good selection that should easily allow even the pickiest eaters to find 4 recipes they like.
+This is a good selection that should easily allow even the pickiest eaters to find 4 recipes they like without being overwhelmed with choice.

-There’s been a trend recently for meal kits to offer as many different meals each week as possible, such as Marley Spoon offering 50 options each week.
+Thereโs been a trend recently for meal kits to offer as many different meals each week as possible, such as Marley Spoon offering 70 options each week.
 Unless you have specific dietary requirements, a choice of 30 recipes is more than enough.

-Here are some of the interesting options available at the time of writing this review:
+Here are some of the interesting options available at the time of writing this review, which will give you a sense of the type of recipes QuiteLike provide:

 - Italian Steak Salad with Tomato, Rocket and Parmesan